ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/topic-5-1-parts-of-class.rst

     :align: middle
     :alt: groupwork

-.. talk about data encapsulation and image of object with data protected
-.. this old man song?
-But has no data.
-Bank account or Student class? okay to have parameters? all methods share the instance vars. but those outside have to use get/set.
-Riddle class.
-Pick out the objects from a narrative.
-..
-Start unit 5 toc with a mention of Unit 2

 Anatomy of a Java Class
 =======================

-In Unit 2, we learned to use **classes** and **objects** that have been designed by other programmers.
+In Unit 2, we learned to use **classes** and **objects** that are built-in to Java or written by other programmers.
 In this unit, you will learn to write your own classes and objects!

 Creating a Class
 ------------------

 Remember that a **class** in programming defines a new **abstract data type**.
-When you create **objects**, you create new variables or instances of that class data type.
+When you create **objects**, you create new variables or **instances** of that class data type.
 For example in Unit 2, we created yertle and myrtle, 2 turtle objects created from the class Turtle, and we used the Java String class to create different String variables, also called **object references**.

 .. |video| raw:: html

    <a href="https://www.youtube.com/watch?v=1JJL0YszYik" target="_blank">video</a>

 Here is a fun |video| demonstrating the difference between the class House which is a blueprint of a house and the objects which are individual houses built from that blueprint.
-You can think of the class as like a blueprint or a cookie cutter or a factory that produces objects.
+You can think of a class as like a blueprint or a cookie cutter or a factory that produces objects.

 .. youtube:: 1JJL0YszYik